Accelerated-Cloud-Storage/acs-sdk-python/docs/API.md

 as local filesystems.
 It handles file operations like read, write, create, and delete by translating them to ACS API calls.

+Usage:
+    # Create a mount point
+    mkdir -p /mnt/acs-bucket

+    # Mount the bucket
+    python -m acs_sdk.fuse my-bucket /mnt/acs-bucket

+    # Now you can work with the files as if they were local
+    ls /mnt/acs-bucket
+    cat /mnt/acs-bucket/example.txt

 <a id="fuse.fuse_mount.FUSE"></a>

 ## FUSE